 In addition to his formal leadership roles, Dr. Anderson served as a tenured associate professor at Duke University and as a professor at the Harvard School of Public Health.
 He is well-known for his research and writing on health and behavior, and on racial/ethnic and economic health disparities.
 For his research, service, and leadership, he has received a number of significant awards from scientific societies and universities.

-In 2012, Anderson was elected to membership in the Institute of Medicine (now the National Academy of Medicine) of the National Academies of Science.
+Among his numerous honors, in 2012 Anderson was elected to membership in the Institute of Medicine (now the National Academy of Medicine) of the National Academies of Science.
 In 2013, he was inducted into the Black College Hall of Fame for his work in science.
-Originally from Greensboro, NC, he currently resides in the greater Washington, D.C. area.
+Anderson is also the recipient of four honorary doctorate degrees.